 The main difference between tinctures and elixirs is how cannabis is dissolved.

-How to Make an Elixir
+How to Make a Cannabis Elixir

-The first step to making an elixir is for cannabis to be decarboxylated, which means heat is applied to break down tetrahydrocannabinolic acid (THCA) into tetrahydrocannabinol (THC) to give the elixir its intoxicating effect, or mixing it with alcohol to make a tincture.
+The first step to making an effective THC elixir is for cannabis to be decarboxylated, which means heat is applied to break down tetrahydrocannabinolic acid (THCA) into tetrahydrocannabinol (THC) to give the cannabis elixir its intoxicating effect, or mixing it with alcohol to make a tincture.
 Once your tincture is complete, put it in a double boiler over electric heat and reduce the volume by half.
-A note on heating your tincture: A few bubbles around the edge of the container during the reduction process is fine, but don’t let the tincture come to a boil.
-You’ll lose THC and reduce the potency of your elixir.
+A note on heating your tincture: A few bubbles around the edge of the container during the reduction process is fine, but don't let the tincture come to a boil.
+You'll lose THC and reduce the potency of your cannabis elixir.

 Once your tincture is reduced, add half of the reduced volume into honey or another syrup.
 For example, if the volume of your reduced tincture was eight fluid ounces (8 fl. oz.), or about 237 milliliters, add four fluid ounces (4 fl oz.), or about 118 milliliters, of syrup.